SCRT-HQ/VaporShell/docs/glossary/New-VSEC2Instance.md

 ### -AvailabilityZone
 The Availability Zone of the instance.
 If not specified, an Availability Zone will be automatically chosen for you based on the load balancing criteria for the Region.
+This parameter is not supported by DescribeImageAttribute: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeImageAttribute.html.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#cfn-ec2-instance-availabilityzone
 PrimitiveType: String